Kavindu-Jayasinghe/krakend-with-grafana-prometheus-and-jaeger-microservices/README.md

 ```
 ## or
-##if you use docker desktop you can find logs,
+## if you use docker desktop you can find logs,
-docker desktop -> containers -> container name -> logs
+docker desktop -> containers -> krakend-micro -> container name -> logs
 # Ports
 Krakend EE: '1234','8080'
 Grafana: '4000'